edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 So if for your test it will take X time to meet the condition and the `RunUntilOptions.PredicateCheckInterval` is represented by Y than in the worst case scenario the time to run your test will be close to X + Y.

 **Note**: when debugging it might be useful to set this to a larger period to allow you to step through your code more easily before the check for the condition kicks in and potentially shuts down the test server.

-## How to run the demo

-The demo for this extension is represented by a test class.

-* In Visual Studio go to the `DotNet.Sdk.Extensions.Testing.Demos project`.
-* Run the tests for the [HostedServicesDemoTests class](/demos/extensions-testing-demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs).

-Analyse the [HostedServicesDemoTests class](/demos/extensions-testing-demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs) for more information on how this extension works.